microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 ## Overview

 > [!IMPORTANT]
 > The Information Assistant secure deployment option assumes clients have or will establish secure communications from their enterprise to the Azure cloud that will enable users to access Information Assistant capabilities.
 The secure communication mechanism is represented in this high level architecture diagram with ExpressRoute although there are other options for securely communicating with Azure.
+Secure deployment is not supported when using existing Azure OpenAI Service.

 A secure deployment of Information Assistant should be considered when additional levels of infrastructure security are required.
 A secure deployment includes features to: